DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art prior to the effective filling date of the invention to implement the PSD analysis and focus on the frequency bands with the greatest difference as taught by Osorio into the system of Higgins because weighting these frequency band more heavily than frequency bands with smaller changes as taught by Osorio (Paragraphs 0107 and 0144: the focus on maximally different frequency bands) may help improve seizure detection speed and accuracy since the most discriminative frequency bands are being more heavily considered than the less discriminative frequency bands.

-Higgins in view of Osorio fails to further teach the system configured to: generate virtual normal cranial nerve signals and virtual convulsive cranial nerve signals having the specific frequency band and the user-customized convulsion detection and prediction algorithm also being trained using virtual normal cranial nerve signals and virtual convulsive cranial nerve signals
+Higgins in view of Osorio fails to further teach the wherein the communication circuitry comprises a second transceiver, and the processor is configured to: generate virtual normal cranial nerve signals and virtual convulsive cranial nerve signals having features similar to features extracted from the actual normal cranial nerve signals and the actual convulsive cranial nerve signals, the features including the specific frequency band detected from the actual normal cranial nerve signals and the actual convulsive cranial nerve signals and the classification model also being pre-trained using (2) the virtual normal cranial nerve signals and the virtual convulsive cranial nerve signals having the specific frequency band.

 Echauz teaches that additional data may be generated from the EEG data uploaded from an implanted neurostimulator by slightly modifying the collected data to create new datasets.
-The modifications result in a much larger dataset which includes actual recorded data and the generated data surrogates which facilitates the generation of a set of detection parameters that maintains high sensitivity but is more specific than a set of detection parameters generated from only real recorded data (Page 11 lines 11-29).
+The modifications may include adjustments to amplitude, noise, playback speed, and similar modifications.
+The modifications result in a much larger dataset which includes actual recorded data and the generated data surrogates which facilitates the generation of a set of detection parameters that maintains high sensitivity but is more specific than a set of detection parameters generated from only real recorded data.
+The generated data may be added to the data sets and used for generating a patient specific template (Page 11 lines 11-29; Page 31 line 32 – Page 33 line 6).
+Echauz further teaches that only signals that do not contain artifacts outliers or too much noise should be used in training (Page 53 lines 8-31: checking received signals for artifacts, noise, or post ictal activity; page 54 lines 26-31: detecting and discarding outlier signals; page 55 lines 20-25: marking signals as invalid for training if they contain substantial levels of artifacts)

-It would have been obvious to one of ordinary skill in the art prior to the effective filling date of the invention to implement the generation of virtual training data to aid in training a seizure detection algorithm as taught by Echauz into the system of Higgins in view of Osorio such that the generated data maintains the changes in PSD of the respective frequency bands because Echauz teaches that generating virtual data produces a larger dataset that allows the model to be trained to be more specific than a model trained only using real data while still maintaining high sensitivity (Echauz: Page 11 lines 11-29) and ensuring that the generated data maintains the same PSD relationships in the most discriminative frequency bands would ensure that the virtual data maintains similar characteristics to true data and thus be more useful in training an accurate model by not introducing false relationships in the PSD analysis..
+It would have been obvious to one of ordinary skill in the art prior to the effective filling date of the invention to implement the generation of virtual training data to aid in training a seizure detection algorithm as taught by Echauz into the system of Higgins in view of Osorio such that the generated data maintains the changes in PSD of the respective frequency bands because Echauz teaches that generating virtual data produces a larger dataset that allows the model to be trained to be more specific than a model trained only using real data while still maintaining high sensitivity (Echauz: Page 11 lines 11-29; Page 31 line 32 – Page 33 line 6) and ensuring that the generated data maintains the same PSD relationships in the most discriminative frequency bands would ensure that the virtual data maintains similar characteristics to true data and thus be more useful in training an accurate model by not introducing false relationships into the PSD analysis since Osorio teaches that the changes in the PSD are an important feature for seizure detection (Osorio: Paragraphs 0107 and 0144) , and Echauz teaches that signals with too much noise, artifacts, or outliers should not be used for training (Echauz: Page 53 lines 8-31: checking received signals for artifacts, noise, or post ictal activity; page 54 lines 26-31: detecting and discarding outlier signals; page 55 lines 20-25: marking signals as invalid for training if they contain substantial levels of artifacts).

 Fried teaches an implantable system for recording and stimulating the brain which includes radiofrequency coils (Paragraph 0160).
 Fried teaches that the device may include a low-power wireless transceiver within the implantable device for near-field communication (Paragraph 0154 It is noted that near field communication is considered a proximity passive communication method).